jkortner/jkortner/README.md

 ### Hi there 👋

 I am a PhD student at the IDHEAP of the University of Lausanne.
-In my thesis projects, I study the interplay of algorithmic predictions and bureaucratic discretion, using administrative data, data from a field experiment, and causal machine learning.
+In my thesis projects, I study the interplay of algorithms and bureaucratic discretion.

 🌐 [jkortner.github.io](https://jkortner.github.io)